hugolgst/monetae/README.md

 # monetæ
-monetæ, pronunced /mɒnətɑ:ə/, which means currency in latin, is a token implementation compatible with Ethereum's RC20[^1] and based on [Internet Computer](https://dfinity.org/howitworks).
+monetæ, pronounced /mɒnətɑ:ə/, which means currency in Latin, is a token implementation compatible with Ethereum's RC20[^1] and based on [Internet Computer](https://dfinity.org/howitworks).
 Its purpose is not to create yet another standard trying to attract the interest and adoption of the community, but rather to make a canister available for any future DAO[^2] on the IC[^3].

 ## Features

-monetæ is compliant with ERC20, which means that basic transfers as well as approvals/allowances are available.
-All operations are recorded on what is called the ledger, retrievable with the ledger function.
+monetæ is compliant with ERC20, which means that basic transfers, as well as approvals/allowances, are available.

 Due to IC's reverse gas[^4], the canister needs to be powered with the cycles in advance.
+That is why the accumulated fees taken from each update operation such as transfer or approve are redistributed to the people powering the canister with cycles.

+An ICO module is also available within the monetæ canister, accepting transactions in ICP.
+The ICO will last until the ICP goal has been reached.

+Concerning the governance module, it consists of publishing proposals subject to a certain fee on which people can vote.
+Proposals must be polar questions, it is considered accepted if more than 50% of the voting weight accepted it.
+Each wallet is assigned a voting weight which is a calculus made over your total number of tokens as well as the time you have been holding it.

+monetæ also features its own frontend hosted on the IC.
+It allows users to use the canister's library from the web to exchange tokens or vote on proposals.

+In order to follow up on these features please check the roadmap.

 ## Running the project locally